DAVIDCRUZ0202/numerai_automation/README.md

 Author - David Cruz

-Acknowledgements to the IBM Data Science Elite Team and the Numer.ai Community for all of the different contributions made!

 ** After passing the Udacity Capstone, I'll continue to update this repository with much more community-driven content and advanced techniques.